 GDP is the total output produced within the geographical boundaries of a country, while GNP measures a country's output of final goods and services in a given period.

-The Arroyo administration has achieved a decent increase in growth rate compared to other countries and ensures that the benefits of an improving economy are felt by the common man.
+"We have achieved a decent increase in growth rate compared to other countries but to ensure that the benefits are felt by the common man, President Arroyo said.

-The administration attributed the growth of the economy in the first quarter of 2006 to the “strong increases in priority sectors such as manufacturing, construction, exports and private consumption of Filipino families.”
+She attributed the growth of the economy in the "strong increases in priority sectors such as manufacturing, construction, exports and private consumption of Filipino families."

-These strong increases have all contributed to the “solid business and consumer confidence that remains despite tough decisions in the public interest,” the President said.
+These strong increases have all contributed to the "solid business and consumer confidence that remains despite tough decisions in the public interest," she added.
 (PIA XI) [top]